 |

-Protection of face and associated mucous membranes from splashes and sprays of body fluids | Used for minimal exposure to infectious droplets or blood and/or body fluids |
+Protection of face and associated mucous membranes from splashes and sprays of body fluids | Aerosol generating medical procedures (AGMPs) on patients suspected or confirmed to have infections that can potentially spread through aerosolization |

-KEY FEATURES | Adhere to professional standards to ensure appropriate protection | Adhere to professional standards to ensure appropriate protection | Should fit tightly around the nose and mouth of the wearer Adhere to professional standards to ensure appropriate protection |
+KEY FEATURES | Adheres to professional standards to ensure appropriate protection | Adheres to professional standards to ensure appropriate protection | Fits tightly around the nose and mouth of the wearer Users must be fit-tested to a specific model of respirator before use, then annually Adheres to professional standards to ensure appropriate protection |

 The B.C.
 Ministry of Health states the following about Double Masking and Mask Modifications for Medical Masks in Health Care Settings5: